-56. One may expect that the effects of natural resource depletion on net GDP growth figures will be similar as those for CFC.
+55. One may expect that the effects of the costs of depletion of natural resources on net GDP growth figures will be similar as those for CFC.
 When economic growth will be accelerated by rapid resource exploitation the net growth figures will expectedly be lower, which can be argued to be a desirable outcome.

-57. The box in the supply and use tables annex shows how net domestic product, net of consumption of fixed capital and natural resource depletion, can consistently be determined from the income, production and expenditure sides.
+56. The box in the supply and use tables annex shows how net domestic product, net of consumption of fixed capital and the costs of depletion of natural resources, can consistently be determined from the income, production and expenditure sides.
 Obviously, the consistency is obtainable in current and in volume terms which also allows for consistency in NDP growth rates.